What Building a Startup Really Looks Like: A Brutally Honest 10-Year Map đ

 This wasnât your average âadvice thread.â

-This article is a walk through your possible future.
+This article is a walk-through of your possible future.

 What to expect, how long things really take, and how to survive (and maybe even enjoy) the ride.